The Menagerie (Star Trek: The Original Series)

-The Menagerie is a two-part episode from the first season of the American science fiction television series Star Trek.
+"The Menagerie" is a two-part episode from the first season of the American science fiction television series Star Trek.
 It comprises the eleventh and twelfth broadcast episodes of the series.
-Written by series creator Gene Roddenberry and directed by Marc Daniels (part one) and Robert Butler (part two), it is the only two-part story in the original series.
-Part I was broadcast by NBC on November 17, 1966, and Part II was broadcast on November 24, 1966.
-In the episode, Spock abducts his former commander Christopher Pike, locks the starship Enterprise on a course to the forbidden planet Talos IV and turns himself in for court-martial where he presents an elaborate story explaining his actions.
+Written by series creator Gene Roddenberry, with portions directed by Marc Daniels (credited for part one) and portions directed by Robert Butler (credited for part two).
+It is the only two-part story in the original series.
+Parts I and II were broadcast by NBC on November 17, 1966, and November 24, 1966.
+In the episode, Spock abducts his former commanding officer, Fleet Captain Christopher Pike, locks the starship Enterprise on a course to the forbidden planet Talos IV and turns himself in for court-martial where he presents an elaborate story explaining his actions.

 The complexity of Star Trek's production had steadily increased the show's production time, leading to concerns that Desilu Productions would not be able to deliver episodes to NBC in time to meet their series commitments.
-"The Menagerie" was created as a means to reuse footage from "The Cage"—the unaired 1965 pilot episode of Star Trek—within a frame story as the early history of the Enterprise.
+"The Menagerie" was created as a means to reuse footage from "The Cage" — the unaired 1965 pilot episode of Star Trek — within a frame story as the early history of the Enterprise.
 As such, the two-part episode only required a week of production time.

 "The Menagerie" was positively received and won a Hugo Award for Best Dramatic Presentation.
+Multi-part episodes would become far more common in later Star Trek series.